willfaught/paige/README.md

 Set page parameter `excluderss` to true to exclude it from RSS.
 Doing so for a list page excludes the entire directory.

+Set page parameter `excludesearch` to true to exclude it from search.

 If `partials/paige-head-last.html` exists in the site, it is included at the end of the head tag.
 If `partials/paige-body-last.html` exists in the site, it is included at the end of the body tag.